 The full committee discussed the questions of authority and intent to appeal at length during the November 1, 2019 meeting.
 Substantial consideration was given to the issue of "phantom" appeals pursued on behalf of absent parents whose intent to pursue an appeal from a termination order may be difficult for trial counsel or the trial court to confirm because they cannot be located.
-The full committee votes indicated a preference for a rule-based procedure under which the trial court would (1) conduct a hearing at the conclusion of trial to determine whether the terminated parent wishes to appeal, and then (2) sign an order or "certification" based on the results of that hearing.
-The order or "certification" would specify that (1) the terminated parent has not indicated an intent to appeal, and discharge trial counsel; or (2) the terminated parent does intend to appeal, and appoint appellate counsel (or continue trial counsel's appointment to pursue the appeal).
+The full committee votes indicated a preference for a rule-based procedure under which the trial court would (1) conduct a hearing at the conclusion of trial, and then (2) sign an order based on the results of that hearing.

 The subcommittee considered this procedure based on the vote and recommends a narrow rule to implement it as discussed further below.
 One possible location for such a rule is as part of current Texas Rule of Civil Procedure 306, which already contains a specific provision addressing the contents of a judgment in a suit for termination of the parent-child relationship or a suit affecting the parent-child relationship filed by a governmental entity for managing conservatorship.

-The subcommittee recommends using Rule 306 as the vehicle for any procedure that may be implemented, and consideration of moving the first sentence of Rule 306 to Rule 301.
+The subcommittee discussed using Rule 306 as the vehicle for any procedure that may be implemented, and moving the first sentence of Rule 306 to Rule 301.